chris-greening/Social-Media-Scraping-Nexus/README.md

 # Social Media Scraping Nexus
-The purpose of this repository is to provide links to useful resources for scraping social media content.
+The purpose of this repository is to act as a database of links to social media scraping libraries, resources, tutorials etc.

-Want to add some resources?
-Submit a PR!
+All contributions are welcome, feel free to submit a PR if you want to add more resources! :heart:

 ## Languages
 * [Python](/python)